-2 Data
+2. Data

-2.1 The Swedish Occupation Data
+2.1.
+The Swedish occupation data

-The Swedish Standard Classification of Occupations 1996 (SSYK) is a national version of the International Standard Classification of Occupations (ISCO) ISCO-88 (COM) standard of occupation classification developed for census and survey purposes.
+The Swedish Standard Classification of Occupations 1996 (SSYK) is a national version of the International Standard Classification of Occupations (ISCO-88 (COM)).
 The SSYK data compiled for the Statistics Sweden LISA database comes primarily from two sources.
 The first is the official wage statistics survey (Lönestrukturstatistiken) which surveys around 11 000 companies each year in the private sector.
-Companies with more than 500 workers are surveyed every year, the remainder is a random sample of firms.
+Companies with more than 500 workers are surveyed every year; the remainder is a random sample of firms.
 In total occupation data is gathered for around a million workers each year.
 The second source is a survey sent out by mail to around 30 000-47 000 companies per year in the private sector who are not selected for inclusion in the official wage statistics survey (a total of around 150 000 private sector companies per year).
 The surveys are sent out on a rolling basis: all 150 000 companies are surveyed at least once over a 4-5 year time span.
 Most of these companies have between 2 and 19 workers.
-In total, summing over the period 2001 to 2008, between 91 and 96 percent of all workers in Sweden are sampled at least once.
+In total, summing over the period 2001-2008, between 91% and 96% of all workers in Sweden are sampled at least once.

-2.2 Data processing
+2.2.
+Data processing

 The sample is based on occupation data in the LISA database and firm accounting data from the Swedish Companies Registration Office available in the IFN Corporate Database (IFNCD).1 Data on occupation codes, firm-worker links, and labor income of workers comes from the LISA database.
-CMRH work with hourly wages and number of hours worked, however these are not available in my dataset.2 I proxy the workers wage with yearly labor income, which is the sum of an individuals before-tax labor income over the whole year, and hours of work with number of workers.
+CMRH work with hourly wages and number of hours worked; however these are not available in my dataset.2 I proxy the worker's wage with yearly labor income, which is the sum of an individual's before-tax labor income over the whole year, and hours of work with the number of workers.
 Information on value added for all firms in the manufacturing sector comes from the IFNCD.

-To merge the datasets, I start with the firm-level dataset for the years 2001 to 2007 and drop duplicated firm-year information (because multiple annual accounts can be submitted each year) and observations that have value added or size missing or non-positive.
-A firm is in the manufacturing sector if it has a SNI2002 categorization at the two digit level between 15 and 37 (the SNI2002 corresponds to the NACE classification at the four digit level).
+To merge the datasets, I start with the firm-level dataset for the years 2001-2007 and drop duplicated firm-year information (because multiple annual accounts can be submitted each year) and drop observations that have value added or size missing or non-positive.
+A firm is in the manufacturing sector if it has an SNI2002 categorization at the two digit level between 15 and 37 (the SNI2002 corresponds to the NACE classification at the four digit level).
 There are 139 064 such firm-year observations.